Table of Content

-This list mixes the traditional well-known Virginia plates with a few local favorites from different restaurants around the state.
+This list combines traditional dishes that are well-known throughout Virginia with a few regional specialties that are popular at restaurants located all over the state.

 1.Fresh Oysters